WraithGlade/WG-rainbow-vim/README.md

 The `rainbow.vim` file's comments also contain a section giving recommendations on what Lisp/Scheme-like languages you may want to use or explore and what their most salient advantages and disadvantages are.

-Search `rainbow.vim` for the section titled "If you're having trouble deciding what language to use" if you want to read those recommendations and potentially broaden your awareness of some related s-expression based languages.
+Search `rainbow.vim` for the section titled "If you're having trouble deciding what language to use" if you want to read those recommendations and potentially broaden your awareness of some related s-expression based programming languages.